 Like any other civil lawsuit, dram shop laws are controlled by a statute of limitations.
 This serves as a legal time limit in which someone can pursue legal action.
-The statute of limitations for dram shop laws in Utah is four years from the date of the incident.
+The statute of limitations for dram shop laws in Utah is two years from the date of the incident.

 How a Lawyer Can Help